-- 222.223.
-Where a suspension is imposed after a complaint has been made, the bishop should inform the complainant about the suspension, and in all cases of suspension must notify the othergive a copy of the notice of suspension to certain persons named in the Clergy Discipline Rules 2005, such as the archdeacon and the rural or area dean.
-The bishop may also serve a copy of the notice of suspension on any other person whom the bishop considers should be notified of the suspension. - 22\$.224.
-A bishop may at any time in writing revoke a suspension. s36(2), r64 - Where a notice of suspension is served on a priest or deacon, the bishop should ensure that appropriate arrangements are put in place to s36(4) provide for the pastoral, liturgical and other needs for the parish concerned, having consulted the churchwardens and the incumbent or priest-in-charge.
-The rural or area dean should also be consulted. - whilst a notice of suspension remains in force the respondent must not interfere with anyone performing the services of a church under such an arrangement (and this means all services, duties, tasks or ministrations, not just services of public worship).
-If there were any such interference, this would be a grave matter of misconduct, and further appropriate disciplinary action would be taken against the respondent. - During a period of suspension, a respondent, or the respondent's close family, may have increased need for care and support; the bishop should be alert to this, and ensure that appropriate support is offered and made available.
+- 225. Where a suspension is imposed, the bishop must notify certain persons named in the Clergy Discipline Rules 2005 of the suspension, such as the archdeacon and the rural or area dean.
+The bishop may also notify any other person whom the bishop considers should be notified of the suspension.
+The priest's or deacon's congregation should normally be notified when a suspension has been imposed. - 226.
+A bishop may at any time in writing revoke a suspension. - 227.
+Where a notice of suspension is served on a priest or deacon, the bishop should ensure that appropriate arrangements are put in place to provide for s36(4) the pastoral, liturgical and other needs for the parish concerned, having consulted the churchwardens and the incumbent or priest-in-charge.
+The rural or area dean should also be consulted. - 228.
+Whilst a notice of suspension remains in force the respondent must not interfere with anyone performing the services of a church under such an arrangement (and this means all services, duties, tasks or ministrations, not just services of public worship).
+If there were any such interference, this would be a grave matter of misconduct, and further appropriate disciplinary action would be taken against the respondent. - 229.
+During a period of suspension, a respondent, or the respondent's close family, may have increased need for care and support; the bishop should be alert to this, and ensure that appropriate support is offered and made available.
 A bishop must not personally provide such care and support, for risk of compromising the fairness and impartiality of the disciplinary proceedings (unless the bishop has delegated the disciplinary function to a suffragan or assistant bishop).
-Providing care and support should be delegated to suffragan or assistant bishops, archdeacons, rural or area deans and other experienced clergy, or appropriate members of the laity, but not to anyone who is involved in the disciplinary proceedings. - When a period of suspension ends the bishop should provide appropriate support to help the respondent to returnif returning to normal duties.
+Providing care and support should be delegated to suffragan or assistant bishops, archdeacons, rural or area deans and other experienced clergy, or appropriate members of the laity, but not to anyone who is involved in the disciplinary proceedings. - 230.
+When a period of suspension ends the bishop should provide appropriate support to help the respondent if returning to normal duties.